Savings .com.au

 Advantages

-• Some children’s savings accounts may earn more interest than adults savings accounts.
-Depending on the account, you may have to meet certain criteria such as not making any withdrawals to earn the bonus interest rate.
+• Some children’s savings accounts earn more interest than adult savings accounts.
+Depending on the account, the child may have to meet certain criteria such as not making any withdrawals to earn the bonus interest rate.

-• Children’s savings accounts generally don’t have have ongoing fees.
+• Children’s savings accounts generally don’t have ongoing fees.

-• You can teach your child how to save money and budget from an early age, especially if your bank provides free educational resources.
+• They can help teach your child how to save money and budget from an early age, especially if your bank provides free educational resources.

 • If you’re so inclined, you can even open up a bank account for your baby to start saving money as early as possible and take advantage of that compounding interest.